repoze/repoze.what/docs/source/Plugins/SQL.rst

     :param session: The SQLALchemy session to be used.

-    To use this adapter, you must also define your groups in a SQLAlchemy-managed table with the relevant one-to-many relationship defined with ``permission_class``.
+    To use this adapter, you must also define your groups in a SQLAlchemy-managed table with the relevant one-to-many (or many-to-many) relationship defined with ``permission_class``.

     On the other hand, unless stated otherwise, it will also assume the following naming conventions in both classes; to replace any of those